 7 Principles of HACCP

-It's a powerful tool in preventing hazards because it builds safety right into each step of the food processing.
+It's a powerful tool in preventing hazards because it builds safety right into each step of food processing.
 HACCP is simple, it's effective and this is how it works.

 1. Conduct a Hazard Assessment